werat/werat.github.io/content/posts/2022-10-24-debugging-wine-with-lldb-and-vscode/index.md

 ^ this assumes there's an `lldb-server` running on the remote host

-The attaching may take some time as the debugger needs to download the binaries and resolve the symbols, process them, build up some internal state (e.g. the debug information lookup indexes), resolve the breakpoints and so on.
+The attaching may take some time as the debugger needs to download the binaries and resolve the symbols, process them, build up some internal state (e.g. debug information lookup indexes), resolve the breakpoints and so on.
 LLDB is not very efficient in downloading the binaries over network, but it does have a cache, so subsequent attaches should be much faster.
 The result of the `process attach` should look something like this:

 ```c++
 Process 15872 stopped